Will I be affected when the UK leaves the EU?

 There is no official university deadline for applying for most of our courses, but it is always advisable to apply early.
 You do not have to wait until you finish your current course to apply for your course at Anglia Ruskin.
 You can apply via one of our representatives in your country (see country pages), via UCAS for undergraduate (Bachelor degree) courses or directly online from the relevant course page of our website for postgraduate (Master degree).

 Clearing is your opportunity to apply to university, whether you’ve just taken exams this summer or you’re returning to education.
-Apply from 3 July.
-If you’re taking exams this summer, we’ll review your application and contact you on results day.
-If you already know your results, we'll review your application and contact you before 16 August.
 Find out all you need to know about Clearing.

 Do you offer accommodation and is it guaranteed?

-We have University-managed accommodation on both campuses (see here).
-These are all either on-campus or within walking distance.
-Whilst we don’t guarantee accommodation, students who apply early will have plenty of choice.
-You may only apply if you have accepted an offer from us.
+We have University-managed accommodation in Cambridge and Chelmsford.
+Accommodation is either on-campus or within walking distance.
+We don’t guarantee accommodation, but students who apply early will have plenty of choice.
+You can only apply if you have accepted an offer from us.

 Yes.
-The University’s Employment Bureau is there to help you find jobs.
-Here you’ll find more information.
+Our Employment Bureau is here to help you find a job.
 Depending on your course, you may also benefit from work placements.

 Do you offer any scholarships?

-We have a range of scholarships available for EU students.
+Yes, we have a range of scholarships available to EU students.

 Can I study two different subjects?

 We have a few degrees which combine related subjects, such as Psychology and Criminology, Drama and Film Studies, History and English.
 Most of our degrees are, however, in one subject area.
-If you have an interest which isn’t part of your degree, then we have numerous clubs and societies which may enable you to follow an interest without it being part of your formal studies.
+If you have an interest which isn’t part of your degree, consider joining one of our student clubs and societies.

 What kinds of clubs and societies are there?

-There’s a huge range, including sport related societies, those related to your course and even ones related to your country!
-Kickboxing, aerobics, finance society, Portuguese society, to name a few.
-You are more than welcome to start your own society when you get here, visit: http://www.angliastudent.com/societies/
+There’s a huge range: kickboxing, aerobics, finance, tea and hot chocolate, and the Portuguese Society, to name a few.
+You are more than welcome to start your own society when you get here, too.
+Find out more about clubs and societies at ARU.

-For more information about current arrangements and future access to the Erasmus programme following Brexit, please visit our Erasmus Programme page.
+For more information about current arrangements and access to the Erasmus programme following Brexit, visit our Erasmus page.